Inhumans premiere: Visual effects

 The episodes feature over 600 visual effects shots, created by seven visual effects houses.
-Digital Media created many of the effects, while Double Negative, who Reiné called "the best house to do creatures", provided the visuals for Lockjaw.
-Double Negative began work on the character in early February 2017, before filming began, but did not receive approval on the final design for Lockjaw until April 2017, during filming of the series' fifth episode.
+Digital Media created many of the effects, while DNEG, who Reiné called "the best house to do creatures", provided the visuals for Lockjaw.
+DNEG began work on the character in early February 2017, before filming began, but did not receive approval on the final design for Lockjaw until April 2017, during filming of the series' fifth episode.
 For Lockjaw's teleportation effect, Reiné wanted "something really organic", and created sketches to pitch "the idea of how Lockjaw would organically dissolve into a sandburst", which Buck and Marvel both loved.
 Visual effects supervisor Eric Grenaudier noted that the team was trying to create effects that would hold up on an IMAX screen and be equivalent to those seen in the MCU films, but with a television budget and schedule.
 Reiné gave specific direction for Medusa's hair in each shot that it had to be animated, for instance having it move away from her shoulder when Maximus touches it in one scene, and then moving it back when he leaves.
 Reiné was able to get all the effects shots that he wanted in the episodes.